-The Dementia Partnership Project (DPP) is a partnership between the Department of Health, Western Australia and Alzheimer’s Australia WA aimed at improving the support provided to people living with dementia in the community.
+The Dementia Partnership Project (DPP) is a partnership between the Department of Health, Western Australia and Alzheimer’s WA aimed at improving the support provided to people living with dementia in the community.

 The project’s primary aim is to build capacity within the community care sector through a variety of ways that focus on enabling care providers and health professionals to respond better to the needs of people living with dementia.